softprops/serverless-oncall/README.md

 As mentioned above the way you intergrate a monitoring systems is with pagerduty.
 The delivery of this information to your oncall team is key so its worth considering your options

-### Cloudwatch
+### cloudwatch

-This integration is easy to configure limited in the way information is delivered
+This integration is easy to configure but limited in the way information is delivered.

-### Transform
+### transform

-This integration requires some configuration but is more flexible with how information is delievered
+This integration requires some configuration but is more flexible with how information is delivered.

-Below is a recommended way of keeping that configuration managable.
+Below is an example appoach to keeping that configuration managable.

 The `transform` integration lets you provde a snippet of javascript that pager duty will run when it recieves an incident event.
 This lets you desired how you want your information